-The German federal government will be giving the states a total of EUR 40 billion up to 2038 for structural development work EUR 14 billion of this for mainly investmentrelated projects of the states and communities EUR 2.4 billion of this are earmarked for the Saxon part of the Lusatian coal regions (EUR 120 million p.a.)
-And EUR 1.08 billion for the Saxon part of the Central German coal regions (EUR 56 million p.a.)
-The German federal government has promised a total of EUR 26 billion for infrastructure projects in the three Eastern German brown coal regions The coal regions are facing an upheaval.
+Hands-on exhibition "Energy" (Zukunft MINT award-winner) The German federal government will be giving the states a total of EUR 40 billion up to 2038 for structural development work EUR 14 billion of this for mainly investmentrelated projects of the states and communities And EUR 1.08 billion for the Saxon part of the Central German coal regions (EUR 56 million p.a.)
+EUR 2.4 billion of this are earmarked for the Saxon part of the Lusatian coal regions (EUR 120 million p.a.)
+The German federal government has promised a total of EUR 26 billion for infrastructure projects in the three Eastern German brown coal regions

+The coal regions are facing an upheaval.
 But Saxony is also seizing the opportunity to take a step into the future and to create some new prospects for its people.
 We will help make the structural changes in Saxony's brown coal regions a success and the regions in question ready for the future.
 The losses in added value caused by the end of brown coal mining and its conversion into electricity will be compensated.
 The money provided under the German federal government's Structural Reinforcement Act, from state funds and the EU Just Transition Funds (JTF) will be called up purposefully, synchronised with the gradual phase-out of coal-fired power plants and put to good use in the Lusatian and Central German coal regions.
 To this end, the programmatic objectives will be implemented and updated with regard to structural change in the Saxon coal regions.
 Nonetheless, these are based on the strategic guidelines for the Lusatian and Central German coal regions.
 The main task of structural development is to develop a framework that allows high-quality, sustainable and fairly-paid jobs to be created and safeguarded.